A Short History of the RCA – 1534-2014

 A notable example of such a defence took place at Québec in 1690.
 There, the colonists manned gun batteries under the direction of Jacques Le Moyne, a Canadian-born officer.
 They did good service in repulsing the English attack on the city under Sir William Phipps.
 The French commander, “le compte de Frontenac”, famously replied to the initial English demand to surrender with the words: “I will answer your General only by the mouths of my cannons….”

 In order to provide for a permanent garrison of regular troops, the French Crown established the “troupes de la marine” in New France in 1692.
 Service in these “colony regulars” must have attracted many Canadians because in 1743 the King wanted to discourage recruiting in Canada since it withdrew too many men from agriculture.
 The first company of regular French Gunners was created in Canada in 1750, when Louis XV ordered a company formed within the “troupes de la marine”.
 A second company was added in 1756.
-The Gunners were considered to be the elite of the force, and were the first recorded artillery units accorded the honour of the right of the line on parade, a tradition copied by the British Royal Artillery some six years later.
-Canadian-born men had served in the military forces and colonial defences of New France for some two centuries by the time of the formal capitulation of the colony to the English in 1763.
+The Gunners were considered to be the elite of the force, and were the first recorded artillery units accorded the honour of the right of the line on parade, a tradition copied by the Royal Artillery some six years later.
+Canadian-born men had served in the military forces and colonial defences of New France for some two centuries by the time of the formal capitulation of the colony to the British in 1763.

 British Colonial Era Artillery 1745 – 1854